“Don’t judge each day by the harvest you reap, but by the seeds that you plant.” – Robert Louis Stevenson

 At this time, there is no legal requirement for coaching credentials.
 In other words, anyone can call themselves a coach irrespective of training or industry experience.
 Life coaching processes are not yet common knowledge and often confused with sports training.
 You should do your research as with any other purchase you make to find out what framework is being adopted for coaching.
 Those without life coach training may be adopting something more akin to consultation or mentoring.

-What are some types of coaching credential?
+What are some types of coaching credentials?

 Coaches have various options for credentialing.
 The most recognized coaching associations are the International Coaching Federation (ICF) and the International Association of Coaching (IAC).
-Both offer credentialing for successive levels of coaching mastery.
+Both offer credentialing options for successive levels of coaching mastery.
 The ICF credentials are the Associate Certified Coach (ACC), the Professional Certified Coach (PCC), and the Master Certified Coach (MCC).
 The IAC credentials are the Certified Masteries Coach (CMC) and the Master Masteries Coach (MMC) Another rapidly growing credential that may form the basis for future licensure is that of Board Certified Coach (BCC) overseen by the Center for Credentialing and Education (CCE).
 Coaches with any of these credentials must abide by the code of ethics of the administrative body.

 In addition to these, many schools accredited by these institutions offer their own certification.
 For example, the Institute for Life Coach Training (ILCT) administers the certified life coach (CLC) credential and the Coach Training Institute offers the Certified Professional Co-Active Coach (CPCC) These credentials provide a guide as to the level of training your coach has received, but there are many fabulous coaches without any certification, so seek referrals and talk to your coach to find out more about their level of expertise.